substrate-asia/hackathon-2023-summer/projects/19-DreamFactory/README.md

 ### Team information/

-- jack：软件工程师，具有 Rust 和区块链开发经验。
+- Jack: Software engineer with experience in Rust and blockchain development.

-- soywang：区块链开发人员，具有 Substrate 和 Solidity, Solana 开发经验。
+- Soywang: Blockchain developer with experience in Substrate, Solidity, and Solana.

-- ciconianigra：区块链开发人员
+- Ciconianigra: Blockchain developer.

-- yiko：区块链开发人员
+- Yiko: Blockchain developer.

 ### Track affiliation